PankajJagadale/PankajJagadale/README.md

 - 👋 Hi, I’m @PankajJagadale
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Coding.
+Python and C are well known language to me.
-- 🌱 I’m currently learning First Year CSE
+- 🌱 I’m currently learning FY CSE in AISSMS IOIT Pune
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-

 <!---
 PankajJagadale/PankajJagadale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.